D2KLab/MediaVerse-CMR/README.md

 Install clip from [clip repository](https://github.ckom/openai/CLIP)

+Install faiss from conda forge following [faiss install](https://github.com/facebookresearch/faiss/blob/main/INSTALL.md)

 Install common package in editable mode
 ```
 pip install -e .
 ```

 ## Usage
+You have to download MSCOCO dataset on your computer.
-Use bash scripts located in `scripts/` to run computations.
+See the bash scripts located in `scripts/` to have an example of how to run computations.